 Samantha Dunlap (Summer, 2019): As I said above, it was incredibly cheap.
 My daily morning coffee was about $1.20, and a 20 minute Uber ride was about $4.

-How were the people you met?
+SRAS: How were the people you met?
+Were you able to generally complete transactions with any professionals you interacted with (at offices, cafes, shops)?
 Did you find local friends to share your free time with?

 Jacob Mauser (Summer, 2019): The language barrier was initially difficult for me, but I quickly picked up enough Russian to hold a conversation and found most people to be pleasant and friendly.
 I made friends with the student curator of a local art gallery and became close with my peer coach, and had some great interactions with other locals as well – most of whom were more than happy to help an American who couldn’t understand a rapid burst of Russian or Ukrainian.